 Seizure for Forfeiture in Orange County, FL

 Under state law, within ten (10) business days of the seizure, the seizing agency must file an application for an ex-parte order finding probable cause for the seizure as required by section 932.703(2)(a), Florida Statutes.
-The Application for Seizure Probable Cause Determination and accompanying sworn affidavit.
+For this reason, the agency will file an Application for Seizure Probable Cause Determination and accompanying sworn affidavit.

 Most of the seizures for forfeiture in Orange County, FL, are conducted by law enforcement officers with the Orange County Sheriff’s Office or the Orlando Police Department.
 Those officers might also work on a federal law enforcement task force.